Youth Mental Health

 Available now for Seattle residents of all ages

 Call or text #988, 24/7.
-A community-wide approach to creating a healthy future for our entire city by intervening in mental health challenges before adulthood with care and support.
+The 988 Lifeline is for everyone.
+Access to free, quality, one-on-one assistance with skilled, judgment-free counselors who provide compassionate support.
+You deserve to feel heard and cared about anytime, anywhere, 24/7/365.
+988 is a community-wide approach to creating a healthy future for our entire city by offering immediate response to mental health challenges with care and support.

 Erika’s Lighthouse